-The U.S. Dept. of Housing and Urban Development (HUD), through a consolidation process, brings together the requirements of the National Affordable Housing Act of 1990 and the Housing and Community Development Act of 1992 into one plan.
-This plan is called the Consolidated Plan for Housing and Community Development.
+The U.S. Dept. of Housing and Urban Development (HUD), through a consolidation process, brings together requirements of the National Affordable Housing Act of 1990 and the Housing and Community Development Act of 1992 into one plan called the Consolidated Plan for Housing and Community Development.
 Referred to as the "Consolidated Plan," it combines the former Comprehensive Housing Affordability Strategy (CHAS) with the planning and application requirements of four entitlement grant programs.
-The Community Development Block Grant and HOME grant provide Bryan with annual financial resources to achieve strategies developed in the planning process.
-The following is a list and brief description of the four entitlement programs involved in a consolidation process.
+The Community Development Block Grant and HOME Grant provide Bryan with annual financial resources to achieve strategies developed in the planning process.
+Following is a list and brief description of the four entitlement programs involved in the consolidation process.